goravel/docs/testing/getting-started.md

 }
 ```

-## HTTP Tests

-Please use third-party packages such as `net/http` to initiate HTTP requests during testing, in the future, Goravel plans to extend `Get`, `Post` and other methods in `TestCase` Struct to facilitate requests and assertions.

 ## Database Testing

 Goravel model factories and Seeders can easily create test database records for the application's model.